 Geodes are rock formations found in sedimentary or volcanic rock all over the world.
-A geode looks like a regular spherical rock from the outside, perhaps a bit lumpy, but inside it contains mineral deposits or crystals.
-The outer layer of rock, usually limestone, is called the “rind.”
+A geode looks like a nondescript spherical rock from the outside -- a bit lumpy and ugly -- but inside it contains mineral deposits or crystals.
+Geologist call the outer layer of rock, usually limestone, the rind.
 Hollow geodes may have quartz crystals inside them.
-Sometimes the mineral deposits completely fill the inside; this kind of formation is referred to as a nodule.
+Sometimes the mineral deposits completely fill the inside; this kind of formation is a nodule.

 Kentucky is home to great geode sites.
 The Fort Payne and Warsaw-Salem Formations in east-central Kentucky provide good hunting along the creek beds.
 The Green River area in south-central Kentucky also has good findings, and it is known for large geodes measuring two feet in diameter.

 Outstanding geodes have been found at Dugway Geode Beds in Juab County, Utah.
 These are volcanic geodes, which have igneous rhyolite rinds rather than the sedimentary limestone or dolomite of the Midwest.
 Drive to the site, select a spot and dig.
 You will reach a layer of clay, and the geodes are buried in the clay, usually one to four feet deep.
 A few mining claims are in this area; check so you won't trespass.